 3 Hong Kong Night Markets: Sights, Sounds, and a Myriad of Scents

 Hong Kong night markets are famous worldwide, and over the years, I’ve visited many of them.
 This doesn’t stop me from returning to them again and again during new trips, though, for they are really such an atmospheric and classic way to experience Hong Kong.
-In my opinion, there’s no easier, more convenient, and more immediate way to get up close and personal with the street culture and food of the ex-colony.
+In my opinion, there’s no easier, more convenient, and more immediate way to get up close and personal with the street culture and food of the former British colony.
 The following is a visual summary of my visit to three Hong Kong night markets during my latest trip.
 These include the two famous Kowloon ones of Temple Street and Ladies Market, and the more locally inclined stretch at Chun Yeung Street, North Point.

 Temple Street Night Market (廟街)

-I have something to share here.
+I have something else to share.

 Dining at Temple Street